 Kathryn completed her PhD in marine biogeochemistry and satellite remote sensing at the University of Plymouth (U.K) and has an academic background in oceanography, marine biology, and environmental science.

-After finishing her PhD, Kathryn extended her expertise and experience in Earth observation, working in industry as a Project Manager and Engineer on applied research and data services projects for the European Space Agency and the European Union.
+After finishing her PhD, Kathryn extended her expertise and experience in Earth observation, working in industry as a project manager and engineer on applied research and data services projects for the European Space Agency and the European Union.
 She managed many large-scale projects and teams across Europe and worked with a wide range of stakeholders spanning academia and industry.
-Since moving to Australia, Kathryn has continued working on and managing projects across a broad range of scientific and technical domains with the Pawsey Supercomputing Centre, and providing institutional research support with the Australian Research Data Commons (ARDC).
+Since moving to Australia, Kathryn has continued working on and managing projects across a broad range of scientific and technical domains with the Pawsey Supercomputing Centre, and providing institutional research support with the Australian Research Data Commons.

-Kathryn joined the Curtin Institute for Computation (CIC) in 2019, bringing her background and experience in research and industry to manage the CIC’s growing project portfolio.
-She develops bids for funding and plays a key role in several of the CIC projects, including managing the Murujuga Rock Art Monitoring Program and the BRII-AIMS Automated Fish Detection grant.
+Kathryn joined the CIC in 2019, bringing her background and experience in research and industry to manage the CIC’s growing project portfolio.
+She develops bids for funding and plays a key role in several of the CIC’s projects, including managing the Murujuga Rock Art Monitoring Program and the BRII-AIMS Automated Fish Detection grant.

 - Supercomputing and Data Technologies

 - Marine and Terrestrial Sciences